-Now in its eleventh year, A Space for Dialogue: Fresh Perspectives on the Permanent Collection from Dartmouth’s Students affords Hood interns the opportunity to curate a small exhibition centered on a theme with objects from the permanent collection.
+Now in its twelfth year, A Space for Dialogue: Fresh Perspectives on the Permanent Collection from Dartmouth’s Students affords Hood interns the opportunity to curate a small exhibition centered on a theme with objects from the permanent collection.
 The Hood staff is very excited about the highly diverse and accomplished group of individuals who will be contributing a fresh perspective on the museum’s activities this year.
 The internship program provides opportunities for Dartmouth seniors from all disciplines to engage with museum work in various professional capacities.
 Senior internships are offered in three main fields: curatorial, programming, and public relations.

 Curatorial interns research objects, write labels and brochures, and assist with all other aspects of exhibition development.
 Programming interns work with staff to create engaging museum events and programs for Dartmouth students, including tours, gallery/studio activities, discussion groups, and parties.
 The public relations intern works with communications staff to promote museum events and activities, particularly with its campus audiences.